WebAssembly/spec/spectec/test-prose/TEST.md

 Step_pure/binop nt binop
 1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_2) from the stack.
-3. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+3. Assert: Due to validation, a value of value type num is on the top of the stack.
 4. Pop the value (numtype_0.CONST c_1) from the stack.
 5. If (|$binop_(nt, binop, c_1, c_2)| <= 0), then:
   a.
 Trap.